Black-capped Chickadee

 Mountain Chickadee

-Identifiable by a distinct white 'eyebrow' stripe breaking up its black cap.
+Distinguished by a prominent white 'eyebrow' stripe above the eye that breaks up the black cap.

 Tufted Titmouse